rks101/rks101/README.md

 > _“I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way—by rote or something.
 Their knowledge is so fragile!”_
 — Richard Feynman

 I only work with Human Intelligence (HI) and Human Learning (HL), nothing Artificial or Machine.
-I have not understood any other way based on the first principles.
+I have not understood any other learning method based on the first principles.
 Human touch should remain alive irrespective of the software or programmed devices.

 <!--
 The respective creators or maintainers own backlinks and content of those referenced repositories and pages.